-Diagnosis is based on clinical signs and/or clinicopathological abnormalities compatible with disease and by confirmation of Leishmania infantum infection, using mainly serological and molecular techniques.
+Diagnosis is based on clinical signs and/or clinicopathological abnormalities compatible with disease combined with confirmation of L. infantum infection, predominantly using serological and/or molecular techniques.
+However, cytology and histology combined with immunohistochemistry can be used or are adequate.

 Main purposes for the diagnosis of L. infantum infection:

-A. Confirm the disease in a dog with clinical signs and/or clinicopathological abnormalities consistent with CanL.
+A. Confirm etiology of disease in a dog with clinical signs and/or clinicopathological abnormalities consistent with leishmaniosis.

-B. Screening clinically healthy dogs living in or travelling to or from endemic areas:
+B. Screening of apparently healthy dogs living in or travelling to or from endemic areas:

 - blood donors